Armistice of Belgrade: Departures from the agreement

 Charles I abdicated on 13 November, and days later, the First Hungarian Republic was proclaimed with Károlyi still at the helm.
 Henrys set up a French military mission to supervise the implementation of the armistice and deployed it to Budapest.
 It was led by Brevet Lieutenant Colonel Fernand Vix otherwise assigned to Henrys's staff.
 It consisted of twelve officers and forty-five enlisted men who arrived at Budapest on 26 November.
 In addition to the implementation of the agreement, Vix was tasked with gathering intelligence on economic and military matters.
 Within 24 hours, Vix was sent orders to obtain Hungarian withdrawal from areas of present-day Slovakia, in violation of the armistice of Belgrade, to enforce a claim by Czechoslovakia directed through French Foreign Minister Stephen Pichon.
 The Serbian Army occupied Subotica on the day of the armistice, but proceeded to capture Pécs the following day, as well as Timișoara, Orșova, and Lugoj on 15 November.
-It went on to occupy Sombor and Senta on 16 November, and the part of Arad on the south bank Mureș on 21 November.
+It went on to occupy Sombor and Senta on 16 November, and the part of Arad on the south bank of the Mureș on 21 November.
 The Serbian Army thereby completed the occupation of Banat, thus abolishing the Banat Republic which had been proclaimed only days earlier.
-In early December, the commander of the French forces in Romania, General Henri Mathias Berthelot, informed Vix that Romanian troops would advance to the Satu Mare–Carei–Oradea–Békéscsaba line on the pretext of protection of Romanian population in the area of Cluj-Napoca, and then ordered Vix to obtain Hungary's withdrawal from the city of Cluj-Napoca itself.
+In early December, the commander of the French forces in Romania, General Henri Mathias Berthelot, informed Vix that Romanian troops would advance to the Satu Mare–Carei–Oradea–Békéscsaba line on the pretext of the protection of the Romanian population in the area of Cluj, and then ordered Vix to obtain Hungary's withdrawal from the city of Cluj itself.
 Vix complained about the conflict of authority to Henrys and d'Espèrey as he was also receiving instructions from Berthelot and the Czechoslovak envoy to Hungary, Milan Hodža.
 Vix ultimately told Henrys that the armistice of Belgrade was worthless.